mongodb/genny/docs/using.md

 -   `Phases` - A list of phase configurations (described in next section).

 In addition to the universal fields above, individual actors may have their own configuration keys, such as the `Message` key of the `HelloWorld` actor, used to determine what message is printed.

+Some tips for configuring actors:

+- If your configurations grow complex, consider splitting phases out to a new file.
+See [here](#org2078b23).
+- If you have many threads, make sure you increase the client pool size.
+If the pool grows large, consider having several.
+[See here](#orgd6b0450).
+- Make sure each actor has a globally unique name.
+- Consider whether your actor will have "lingering" effects after a phase transition.
+If it does, and if that's not desireable for this workload, consider using the Quiesce actor.

 Actors are written in C++, and creating new actors or extending existing ones is a common and encouraged workflow when using Genny.
 These actors are owned by their authors.
 For more details, see [Creating an Actor](#org7e6c6bd).